Animal Humane Society position on breeding of companion animals

-Animal Humane Society believes there is a place for responsible breeding of companion animals.
-However, inhumane and inadequate breeding facilities exist; therefore, we encourage individuals to exercise caution when purchasing animals from breeders and to consider alternative means for acquiring companion animals.
+Animal Humane Society supports reputable breeders and responsible breeding of companion animals.
+However, inhumane and inadequate breeding facilities exist; therefore, we encourage individuals to exercise caution when purchasing animals from breeders.

-Responsible breeding operations play a role in preserving and enhancing the very best characteristics of their breeds and are committed to the humane care of their breeding animals and their breeding animals’ offspring.
+Reputable and responsible breeding operations play a role in preserving and enhancing the very best characteristics of the breed and are committed to the humane care of their breeding animals and their breeding animals’ offspring.

-Animal Humane Society recognizes the role of exceptional breeders that are committed to exceptional care of their animals and those that educate themselves to recognize inherited disorders and sterilize animals that could pass on these disorders.
+Breeders must be ethical, committed to exceptional care of their animals, educate themselves to recognize inherited disorders and sterilize animals that could pass on these disorders.

 If people do choose to purchase animals from a breeder, Animal Humane Society encourages them to diligently research potential breeders to ensure they’re not supporting inhumane and inadequate breeding practices.
 Responsible breeders do the following:

-Sell their animals only to individuals, selecting pet owners in advance of pet’s birth.
+- Sell their animals only to individuals, often selecting pet owners in advance of pet’s birth.

 - Specialize in one or two breeds.